snimu/blog/contents/modded-nanogpt-x0/article.md

 ![lambdas: x00, x01, x02, x03](images/2-layer.png)

 The same trends as before apply.
-Especially interesting is the fact that the relative weights of the lambdas for x01, x02, and x03 seem to shift in five distinct phases:
+Especially interesting is the fact that the relative weights of the lambdas for x01, x02, and x03 seem to shift in five distinct phases, with the shifts occuring after a fairly consistent number of layers each:

 1. In the first layer (layer 0), they are all fairly high (though x and x00 have much higher lambdas, so they are low in relative terms)
 2. Then, they are close to zero for four layers while x00 slowly falls, up to and including layer 4